JetBrains-Research/paddle/README.md

   - Each running task reports its status: EXECUTING, DONE, CANCELLED, or FAILED.
   - Paddle supports incrementality checks, so that tasks whose inputs and outputs remain unchanged will not be executed every time.
 Their status will be reported as UP-TO-DATE.
+  - Each task could have additional options.
+You can provide it with `-P` flag, e.g. `-PextraArgs="arg1 arg2"`. **Note**: additional argument is not part of the task's input, so updating options will not enforce task to run.
 - <a id="plugins-concept"></a> **Plugins** are the extension points of the Paddle build system.
 In fact, even the Python language itself is implemented as a plugin for Paddle, which is why you need to specify it in the `plugins` section